o3de/o3de.org/content/docs/userguide/rendering/shadows-cached.md

 ---
-description: ' Control the degree to which &ALYlong; caches shadows to optimize performance and memory use. '
+description: ' Control the degree to which Amazon Lumberyard caches shadows to optimize performance and memory use. '
 title: Cached Shadows
 ---